klaascuvelier/klaascuvelier.github.io/src/_posts/2012-02-22-sublime-text-2-command-on-save.md

 ---
 id: 4771
-title: "Sublime Text 2 &#8211; Command on Save"
+title: 'Sublime Text 2 &#8211; Command on Save'
 author: Klaas Cuvelier
 layout: layouts/post.njk
 permalink: /2012/02/sublime-text-2-command-on-save/
 tags:
     - post
     - tech
 ---

 This is a plugin based on the one I wrote here: [sublime-text2-rsync-on-save][1]